AndrewAnnex/SpiceyPy/docs/sclk.rst

 - encoded SCLK

-The functions that carry out these conversions are described above in the chapter \``SCLK Conversion Functions.''
+The functions that carry out these conversions are described above in the chapter `SCLK Conversion Functions.`
-Since CSPICE also contains functions that convert between any of a
+Since SPICE also contains functions that convert between any of a
 variety of standard time systems, including ET, UTC, Terrestrial
 Dynamical Time (TDT), TAI, TDB Julian date, TDT Julian Date, and UTC
 Julian Date, conversion between SCLK strings and any other time
-system supported by CSPICE requires at most two function calls.
+system supported by SPICE requires at most two function calls.

 Conversion algorithms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^